lowrollr/dominion-axiom/README.md

 # dominion-axiom
 ### What the heck is this?
 dominion-axiom is a platform for users to implement and test their own AI to play the popular tabletop deck-building game Dominion.
+If you are unfamiliar with Dominion, a brief discussion of the game and its rules is on Wikipedia: https://en.wikipedia.org/wiki/Dominion_(card_game)

 ### core-features of dominion-axiom include
   * the ability to simulate a limitless amount of games and gain access to meaninful statistics
   * baseline AI schemes to compare your algorithms to